At times, the struggle is real when it comes to our finances.

 Our income can change with a new job offer in an instant.
 But, our credit scores won’t change overnight.

 Our credit scores aren’t a reflection of our current financial security.
 But, they can affect important things such as getting a loan for a car or a home.
-The good news is there are reliable loans you can get with bad credit.
+The good news is you can get a loan for bad credit.

 A “bad” credit score is below 579.
 If you have a credit score within this range you may find it difficult to get a loan without a cosigner.
 But, don’t despair!